kusznerr/sample-gke-terraform/README.md

 # sample-gke-terraform
-sample gke cluster for play and fun
+sample gke cluster for play and fun.

+## Setting up argoCD
+As an option, there is a possibility to add in ArgoCD /w app-of-apps pattern.
+Please see separate deployment instructions under `argo` folder.

 # Simple Regional Cluster